klapaucius/fphistoryru/compilers.md

 [SERC83]: DISTRIBUTED INTERACTIVE COMPUTING NOTE 781 https://www.chilton-computing.org.uk/acd/pdfs/dic/dic781.pdf
 [Shiv2001]: Olin Shivers, History of T https://paulgraham.com/thist.html
 [Slom89]: Sloman, Aaron.
 "The Evolution of Poplog and Pop-11 at Sussex University."
 POP-11 Comes of Age: The Advancement of an AI Programming Language (1989): 30-54.
+[SPJ18]: People of Programming Languages.
+An interview project in conjunction with POPL 2018.
+Interview with Simon Peyton-Jones http://www.cs.cmu.edu/~popl-interviews/peytonjones.html
 [Stal2002]: Richard Stallman.
 My Lisp Experiences and the Development of GNU Emacs. https://www.gnu.org/gnu/rms-lisp.html
 [Stee82]: Guy L. Steele.
 1982.
 An overview of COMMON LISP.
 In Proceedings of the 1982 ACM symposium on LISP and functional programming (LFP '82).
 Association for Computing Machinery, New York, NY, USA, 98–107. doi:10.1145/800068.802140
 [Stee96]: Guy L. Steele and Richard P. Gabriel.
 1996.
 The evolution of Lisp.
 Uncut draft.